 Individuals often enter therapy to gain better insight into their own behaviors and responses to circumstances that occur in their lives.
-Adlerian psychotherapy uses a process of Adlerian values clarification, through which a client is introduced to their own life organization, including birth order, social context, and other external dynamics, including parental influences.
-By understanding this organization, and how it has influenced self-worth, acceptance and expectations, a client can begin to accept the emotions they have relative to the events they experienced as a child.
-This process of perception allows a client to identify, maybe for the first time, with their true inner value, independent of others.
+Adlerian psychotherapy uses a process of Adlerian values clarification, through which a person in therapy is introduced to his or her own life organization, including birth order, social context, and other external dynamics, including parental influences.
+By understanding this organization, and how it has influenced self-worth, acceptance, and expectations, an individual can begin to accept the emotions they have relative to the events they experienced as a child.
+This process of perception allows the person in therapy to identify— maybe for the first time—their true inner value, independent of others.
 Adlerian values clarification allows one to look at prior beliefs in a new way that encourages positive change.

-Doing what matters is all about values clarification, knowing what matters to you personally, and taking effective action guided by those values.
-Various exercises are employed to help identify chosen values, which act like a compass from which to direct intentional and effective behavior.
-People who are fused with their thoughts and tend to struggle with or avoid painful emotions, often struggle with choosing purposeful and values-guided action.
-Through mindful liberation from such struggle they find acting congruently with their values quite natural and fulfilling.
+Values clarification is all about doing what matters, knowing what matters to you personally, and taking effective action guided by those values.
+Various exercises are employed to help identify chosen values that act like a compass from which to direct intentional and effective behavior.
+People who are fused with their thoughts and tend to struggle with or avoid painful emotions often struggle with choosing purposeful and values-guided action.
+Through mindful liberation from such struggles, they find acting congruently with their values natural and fulfilling.

 Adlerian Psychology / Psychotherapy Articles